Aliases for NTRK2 Gene

 Previous GeneCards Identifiers for NTRK2 Gene

 This gene encodes a member of the neurotrophic tyrosine receptor kinase (NTRK) family.
 This kinase is a membrane-bound receptor that, upon neurotrophin binding, phosphorylates itself and members of the MAPK pathway.
 Signalling through this kinase leads to cell differentiation.
 Mutations in this gene have been associated with obesity and mood disorders.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2014]

 GeneCards Summary for NTRK2 Gene

 NTRK2 (Neurotrophic Tyrosine Kinase, Receptor, Type 2) is a Protein Coding gene.
-Diseases associated with NTRK2 include obesity, hyperphagia, and developmental delay and pilocytic astrocytoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein homodimerization activity and neurotrophin binding.
+Diseases associated with NTRK2 include obesity, hyperphagia, and developmental delay and posterior cranial fossa meningioma.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is ALK.

 UniProtKB/Swiss-Prot for NTRK2 Gene